tinygo-org/tinyhci/README.md

 - Arduino Nano33-IoT
 - Arduino Uno

-## Hardware Continuous Integration (HCI) System
+## How it works

-The TinyGo HCI system is a Github application that uses the webhook interface.
+TinyHCI is a Github application that monitors commits to the TinyGo project, and then triggers tests of the physical hardware.

-It listens for pull requests to the target repository, and then will do the following:
+It uses the webhook interface using the Github Checks API to listen for requests to run check to the target repository, and then will do the following:

-- [x] Create a new docker image that downloads and installs the binary build of TinyGo based on the pull request SHA
 - [x] Create a Github check suite for the PR (https://developer.github.com/v3/checks/)
+- [x] Create a new docker image that downloads and installs the binary build of TinyGo from CircleCI based on the pull request SHA
 - [x] Flash the hardware tests onto each of the supported microcontroller boards using the docker image
 - [x] Execute the hardware tests for each of the supported microcontroller boards using the test runner
-- [x] Create a Github check run in the check suite for this SHA with the test results for each MCU to either "success" or "failed" based on the pass/fail for each as they are executed by the HCI system.
+- [x] Update the Github check run in the check suite for this SHA with the test results for each MCU to either "success" or "failed" based on the pass/fail for each as they are executed by the HCI system.

 ## Test Runner